Professional workspace with documents and laptop

 Section 5 governs how this Agreement ends after launch.
 This Section 10 covers the narrower situation where the relationship ends before the site is delivered, or where one party needs to exit early for cause.
 Either party may invoke this Section by providing written notice (email is acceptable) to the other party.

-If the Client ends the engagement before launch: Because Drawn In Code operates on a subscription model with no upfront deposit, there is nothing to claw back from a deposit and no requirement to pay a full project fee.
-Instead, any discovery, design, or build work performed during the pre-launch phase — before the first monthly subscription invoice has been issued — is documented and may be billed in a single final pro-rata invoice at $75 per hour, capped at the equivalent of one (1) month of the chosen tier’s standard monthly rate.
+If the Client ends the engagement before launch: Because Drawn In Code operates on a monthly Plan model with no upfront deposit, there is nothing to claw back from a deposit and no requirement to pay a full project fee.
+Instead, any discovery, design, or build work performed during the pre-launch phase — before the first monthly Plan invoice has been issued — is documented and may be billed in a single final pro-rata invoice at $75 per hour, capped at the equivalent of one (1) month of the chosen tier’s standard monthly rate.
 If you have already moved past launch and into active monthly billing, the engagement winds down under Section 5 instead, and you remain responsible only for monthly charges already incurred — there is no clawback on months you have already used.
-Annual prepay refund handling is governed exclusively by Section 5.6.
+Annual prepay refund handling is governed exclusively by Section 5.7.

 If Drawn In Code ends the engagement before launch: We will provide all completed work and files to you, and refund any payments for work not yet performed.